Bohol: Tarsier

 In 1996 the Philippine Tarsier Foundation was established in Corella, Bohol in efforts to help conserve and protect tarsiers and their habitat.
 Forest and habitat sanctuaries have been created to ensure the safety of tarsiers while allowing visitors to roam and discover these miniature primates in their natural habitats.

-The tarsier is the smallest living primate that exists in several South East Asian countries today.
+The tarsier is the smallest living primate and exists in several Southeast Asian countries today.
 The Philippine tarsier, Tarsius syrichta, locally known as "mamag" in Boholano is near to threatened according to the IUCN Red List of Endangered Species.
 Adaptation to their large bulging eyes allows them to catch prey clearly at night, and with elongated limbs and fingers, leaping from tree to tree gives no limitation to the tarsier.
 Their brain is about the same size as their eyes.
 The connection between its eyes and brain serves a unique function to these animals which is important for their stability and balance.
 Tarsiers have incredible hearing abilities.
 They can hear a frequency of up to 91 kHz (kilohertz) and send sounds of 70 kHz.